 Things To Do In Darwin

-A similar marine activity located near stop 2 is Crocosaurus Cove, but be warned the stars of this place have a little more bite!
+A similar marine activity is Crocosaurus Cove, but be warned the stars of this place have a little more bite!
 Darwin's famous reptile sanctuary is where you can see Australia's deadly yet awe-inspiring Saltwater Crocodiles.
 Spectate a feeding demonstration, hold a baby croc, and even swim next to a full-grown adult in the Cage of Death!

 Check your adrenaline fix by delving into some of Darwin's illustrious cultural and historical heritage sites.
 One of the city's most visited attractions is the Museum and Art Gallery of the Northern Territories, whose major exhibits include an extensive Aboriginal art collection and poignant Cyclone Tracy display.
 We'd additionally recommend hopping-off at the East Point Military Museum, Fannie Bay Goal (north end of Vestey's Beach), and the RDFS and Bombing of Darwin centre.